Drug Evaluation Committee 2007-14 Adjournment of Clinical Trial Review Committee (Part 1)

 We would appreciate it if you could also tell us what procedures are necessary, including revising the explanatory documents to be provided to the subjects.

-The closure of an Investigational Review Board (hereinafter referred to as "IRB") means that clinical trials being conducted at the investigational sites (hereinafter referred to as "investigational sites") reviewed by the IRB will no longer be subject to review as stipulated in Article 31 (Continuing Review, etc.) of the GCP.
-In this case, in order to protect the human rights, safety and welfare of subjects, which is the purpose of GCP, and to continue to ensure the scientific quality and reliability of the trial results, it would be appropriate to request another IRB to conduct the review.
+Upon the closure of an Investigational Review Board (hereinafter referred to as "IRB"), a clinical trial being conducted at the Investigator Site (hereinafter referred to as "Investigator Site") that has been reviewed by the IRB will no longer be subject to review as stipulated in Article 31 (Continuing Review, etc.) of GCP.
+In this case, in order to protect the human rights, safety and welfare of subjects, which is the purpose of GCP, and to ensure the continued scientific quality and reliability of the trial results, it would be appropriate to request another IRB to conduct the review.

 The following items may be considered as the procedure for such a request.

-1. The head of the implementing institution selects a qualified IRB and concludes an agreement with it, taking into consideration consistent investigation and deliberation from the start to the end of the clinical trial, etc., in accordance with the purpose of Guidance 1 and 2 of Article 27, Paragraph 1 of the GCP.
+1. The head of the Investigator Site should select a qualified IRB and conclude an agreement with it, taking into consideration consistent investigation and deliberation from the start to the end of the clinical trial, etc., in accordance with the purpose of GCP Article 27, Paragraph 1, Guidance 1 and 2.

 2. Provide the new IRB with the review-related materials (minutes, etc.) related to the relevant clinical trial to date from the IRB to be closed, and request the new IRB to review the relevant clinical trial along with the revised explanatory documents.